bens4lsu/theskinny-publish/Content/blog2/buffas.md

 <a class="lightview alignright" href="/img/buffas_lamp.jpg" data-lightview-caption="This setup of a lamp on top of encyclopedia volumes was set up at the end of our cafeteria-style table." data-lightview-group="group1" style="width:350px;"><img src="/img/buffas_lamp.jpg" alt="/img/buffas_lamp.jpg"><br><span class="caption">This setup of a lamp on top of encyclopedia volumes was set up at the end of our cafeteria-style table.</span></a>

 On his way out, Steve peeked through a window and into the kitchen.
-He later reported that Buffa's is the <i>last</i> place that you want your meat less than fully cooked, but I'm still alive and relatively healthy.
+He later reported that Buffa's is the *last* place that you want your meat less than fully cooked, but I'm still alive and relatively healthy.

 We played a little ping-pong after eating, and Steve and Jodie left to get the car while Mrs. theskinnyonbenny and I finished up with a shot of whiskey and paid the bill.